fermoya/SwiftUIPager/README.md

 <img src="resources/vertical-pager.gif" alt="Vertical pager" height="640"/>

-You can customize the alignment and the direction of the scroll.
-For instance, you can have a horizontal `Pager` that scrolls right-to-left that it's aligned at the start of the scroll:
+Pass a direction to `horizontal` or `vertical` to change the scroll direction.
+For instance, you can have a horizontal `Pager` that scrolls right-to-left:

 ```swift
 Pager(...)